teplostanski/nreplacer/README.md

 # nreplacer

-Effortlessly replace text in any text-based file using the power and simplicity of Node.js.
+Effortlessly replace text in any text-based file or directory using the power and simplicity of Node.js.

 ## Table of Contents